 Russians are not savers.
 On average, they spend around 80% of their income (source: Santander) and do not trust the bank to look after their hard-earned cash.
 The more durable and valuable a product is, the more appealing it will be to Russian consumers.

-As a result, shopping in Russia is focused on needs rather than desires in a much greater way than in more affluent economies – only 16% of Russians consider shopping an enjoyable experience, 10% less than the global average (source: Santander).
+As a result, shopping in Russia is focused on needs rather than desires in a much greater way than in more affluent economies.
 Spending power is relatively low for many consumers, so the concept of ‘retail therapy’ is often unattainable.
 Instead, consumers are looking to maximize their investment.
 Therefore, international brands need to market themselves in terms of reliability and value.

 2. Post-crash economics

-Key lesson: For international brands, the challenge is how to make a profit without scaring consumers away.
-Present your brand as a wise investment and/or a worthwhile luxury lifestyle component, and you’ll appeal to their needs.
+Present your international brand as a wise investment and/or worthwhile luxury lifestyle component, and you’ll appeal to their needs.

 3. Brand loyalty